aktsk/simple_json/README.md

 }
 ```

-Cache helpers of jbuilder is similar.
+Cache helpers of simple_json is similar to jbuilder.
 ```ruby
 cache! key, options do
   data_to_cache
 end
 ```

-Cache helpers uses `Rails.cache` to cache, so Multiple key, expiration is available.
+Cache helpers uses `Rails.cache` to cache, so array keys, expirations are available.
 Make sure `perform_caching` is enabled.
 ```ruby
 cache! [key1, key2], expires_in: 10.minutes do
   data_to_cache